 Posted on Saturday, April 15th, 2023 at 7:44 am

 If you are facing mediation of your personal injury lawsuit, or if mediation has already resolved your case, you might wonder what happens after a mediation settlement.
 Although mediation resolves a case, attorneys must finalize the settlement agreement before a plaintiff can receive their money.
 If an insurance company is paying all or part of the settlement, a check could take some time to be processed.
-While it can take a couple of weeks or even months to receive your money, settling your case at mediation is often less expensive than going to trial.
+While it can take time, settling your case at mediation is often less expensive than going to trial.
 Here’s what you should know about the mediation process, what happens after mediation, and the factors that affect how soon you receive the settlement funds.

 What Is Mediation?

 Mediation is a form of alternative dispute resolution that occurs in a personal injury lawsuit in an attempt to settle a case outside of court.
 Mediation can happen at various stages in a case.
 However, lawyers typically schedule mediation after both parties have exchanged written discovery responses and perhaps taken depositions.
 Although the parties may agree to mediate the case before proceeding to trial, courts in many jurisdictions order mediation before even setting a trial date.

 A third-party neutral legal professional, usually a practicing attorney certified as a mediator or a retired judge, will serve as your mediator.
 The mediator does not make a final decision but will help each party evaluate the strengths and weaknesses of their respective positions as they attempt to settle the case.
 The mediator will go back and forth between the parties and their counsel with settlement demands and offers to try to reach some middle ground.
 Mediators encourage parties to settle at mediation when they control what money they will receive rather than leaving that determination to the judge or jury at trial.